sebastianese/pscred/README.md

 ```powershell
 $Credential = Get-Pass -Name mypass  | Get-Clipboard
 ```
-If you want to move passwords to a different system you can run Export-Pass on the source system (8 digit PIN will be requested) and then run Import-Pass on the target system to encrypt the secrets again with the session account.
+If you want to move passwords to a different system you can run Export-PassList on the source system (8 digit PIN will be requested) and then run Import-PassList on the target system to encrypt the secrets again with the session account.

 ## Usage
 ```powershell